nqa-cg/mac-setup/README.md

 ## What Macbook do I have ?

 I am using a M1 macbook pro (restricting more details here)

+## Access

+You would need a mac admin access to move forward with this doc and carry out the different installation and setup instructions.

+Head over to [access central](https://accesscentral.capgroup.com/identityiq/home.jsf) and request for the following 2 access roles:

+1. Mac Developer Admin Access
+2. macOS Device Management Production WebEx Meeting Scheduler Read Only Access

+Feel free to chat with your manager about the same :)

+Assuming you have the above two roles assigned to you, head over to `Self Service` (an application pre-installed on your CG mac), find an app called `Privileges` (looks like an open lock icon) and install it.

+You should be all set to follow along with the instructions below, go forth and conquer!

 ## Homebrew / Terminal / Shell